Boundary Bay Tidal Marsh Restoration Project — Ducks Unlimited Canada Skip to main content

 Boundary Bay Tidal Marsh Restoration Project

 Building on our long history of tidal marsh restoration projects and 30 years of habitat conservation in the Fraser River estuary, Ducks Unlimited Canada is embarking on a project to remove log debris from an area of salt marsh in the Boundary Bay Wildlife Management Area.
-Efforts will help restore the marsh vegetation, to the benefit of fish and wildlife species that depend on these rare and unique salt marsh ecosystems.

 The accumulation of dense log debris along the Boundary Bay dike is impeding the growth of native vegetation and preventing the marsh from operating as a fully functional wetland.
 Baseline surveys indicate most debris slated for removal is of human origin (e.g., saw logs, construction materials, creosote pilings), which lack root wads and branches that would typically anchor driftwood in place.
 Instead, these logs move and roll freely during high tide events, smothering plant life and compacting sediments within the marsh.